 The heat cooks the food and the smoke adds that wonderful flavor that we all love so much.

 Different fuels are used to provide the heat including but not limited to wood logs, electricity, charcoal, propane, natural gas and other forms of wood such as pellets.

-Without arguing about things that are subjective like what type of smokers give you the best flavor, I can tell you that the type of smoker is not nearly as important as the method, the recipe, the rub you use and ultimately the one doing the cooking.
+Without arguing about things that are subjective like what type of smokers give you the best flavor, I can tell you that the type of smoker is not nearly as important as the method, the recipe, the rub you use and ultimately the person doing the cooking.

 Temperature is VERY important with steaks.

-Note: I recommend using a thermapen to check the temperature of each individual steak once they are close to being finished.
+Note: I recommend using a Thermapen to check the temperature of each individual steak once they are close to being finished.
 The new Mk4 reads in about 3 seconds or less and I always keep mine close by anytime I am cooking.